Classification of Oppenheimer-Snyder Collapse: Singular, Bouncing, and Soft-Landing Scenarios: Regular black hole collapse

 Integrating from $x=0$ to $x=r$ yields the inequality

 Recalling $G(r)=r f'(r)+2(1-f(r))=\frac{2}{r}\bigl(3m(r)-r\,m'(r)\bigr)$, we obtain $G(r)\ge0$.
 Along the physically allowed collapsing star surface ($1-f(R)\ge0$), Eq.~\eqref{eq:dRAH_dT} gives

-Therefore, $R_{\rm AH}(T)$ is monotone and cannot develop a left vertex.
+Therefore, $R_{\rm AH}(T)$ is monotone and cannot develop an apparent-horizon minimum.
 Note that this conclusion relies crucially on regularity at the center and does not apply to singular exteriors such as RN, for which $m(r)$ is not integrable at $r=0$ and $3m-rm'$ can change sign.